 Telangiectasias prior to long pulse-duration pulsed dye laser treatment.
 The settings were 40-ms pulse duration, 7-mm spot, 595 nm, 12J/cm2.
 (B) Note the transient vasoconstriction with almost complete disappearance of the telangiectasias immediately posttreatment.
 (C) Slight decrease in diameter of the telangiectasias 1 month after one treatment

 Figure 36.5 (A)

 Large caliber nasal telangiectasias on the nose prior to long-pulse duration pulsed dye laser treatment.
-(B) Decrease ...
+(B) Decrease in the ...